DanielaPamplona/SWN/README.md

 The shifted white noise (SWN) is a novel stimuli that by introducing random spatial shifts in the usual white noise stimulus increases the resolution of the measurements, estimating faster and more acurater visual receptive fields.

+### How to install dependencies

+This code depends on basic python packages, to install automatically the dependencies type on your terminal:

+pip install -r requirements.txt

 ### How to run